eprei/42_rainfall/level1/walkthrough.md

 ...SNIP...
 ```

-The register we are interested in is the EIP register, which contains the address of the next instruction to be
+The register we are interested in is the EIP (Extended Instruction Pointer) register, which contains the address of the
-executed.
+next instruction to be executed.
 We see that the EIP register contains the value 'taaa'.
-Using the cyclic -l command, we can find the offset in
+Using the cyclic -l command, we
-the cyclic pattern that corresponds to this value.
+can find the offset in the cyclic pattern that corresponds to this value.
 In this case, the offset is 76 bytes.

 ```shell
 pwndbg> cyclic -l taaa